PikachuNemo/tweet_classifier/README.md

-the tweet classifier uses bag of words to classify the tweets into positive and negative.
+the tweet classifier uses bag-of-words to classify the tweets into positive and negative. stemming the words is a crucial step in data preprocessing.